ABOUT LOVE MY LIBRE

 Love My Libre is a small family business, born from an idea by my 12-year-old son who wanted to make his mum’s sensor look less like a medical device.
 His concept (see picture above) was to design an armband worn in a similar way to a runner wears a phone on their arm.

 The name, Love My Libre, comes from how I feel about the tech which rescued me from my car crash approach to diabetes care.

 Love My Libre is owned and run by a type one, Samantha, and was not set up solely to sell products but support Libre sensor users in other ways too – that’s why our home page is styled to include links to our magazine and other items relating to diabetes and Libre sensors.
 The ambition is that we will become your go-to-resource.

 Love My Libre was formally registered at Companies House in the UK in February 2019, and we later registered the designs of Libreband for protection of our unique products.
-We have since registered for UK VAT, setting out our long-term commitment to supporting those using MedTech to manage their diabetes.
+We are commited to supporting those using MedTech to manage their diabetes.

 From the original concept, my husband, a product designer by profession, worked on refining the design to cover the sensor and give it protection from everyday doorframes(!) with the overarching aim to transform the look to that of a sports accessory.

 We sourced components from local suppliers where possible – and continue to do so – always with an eye on ensuring that the finish is high-end and our products durable.
 Our production was based on 3D printer technology and initially armbands were prepared individually to each order.